Learning with Noisy Labels through Learnable Weighting and Centroid Similarity: Methodology

 \subsection{Class Embeddings}

-We leverage the assumption that a sample close to many samples from a given class is likelier to be part of that class than not.
+We leverage the natural assumption that a sample close to many samples from a given class is likelier to be part of that class than not.
 Therefore, for each data sample, we consider two labels.
 The label from the dataset (which can be noisy) and the (soft) label from close data points.

-We propose to use the similarity between a sample and a summary of all the samples in the training dataset belonging to the same class as soft-label.
-In particular, for each class $c \in \{1, \dots C\}$, we constructed a representation in latent space by averaging all the latent representations of that class's training samples.
-In our case, the latent representation is the mean of all the individual hidden space representations $\phi(x)$ for all training samples $x$ from a particular class $c$.
-We denote this vector by $\phi(c)$, it can be computed as:

-here $n$ is the size of all training set, and $n_c$ is the number of samples of class $c$.

-We denote by $\bar h_c$ the vector obtained normalizing $\phi(c)$ and we refer to as the class embedding:
+We propose to use the similarity between a sample and a summary of all the samples in the training dataset belonging to the same class as a soft label.
+In particular, for each class $c \in \{1, \dots C\}$, we construct its representation by averaging all the latent representations of that class's training samples.
+In our case, the latent representation of the class $c \in \{1, \ldots, C\}$ is $\phi(c) = \frac{1}{n_c}\sum\limits_{i=1, y_i=c}^n \phi(x_i)$.
+Here, $n$ is the size of the training set, and $n_c$ is the number of samples belonging to class $c$.
+We denote by $\bar h_c$ the vector obtained normalizing $\phi(c)$, which we refer to as the class embedding:

-Then, the soft label for the $i$-th sample, having label $c$, is the similarity between the normalized feature representation $h_i$ of the sample $x_i$ and its class embedding $h_c$, namely, denoting by $\hat{y}_i $ the soft label for $i$-th sample:
+The soft label for the $i$-th sample, denoted by $\tilde{y}_i$, is the similarity between its normalized feature representation $h_i$ and class embedding $\bar h_{c_i}$, where $c_i$ is the sample's label:

-$\hat{y}_i$ is, therefore, a vector of dimension $C$ with $0$ in all the positions where $y_i$ was zero and in the cases where $y_i$ is $1$ it is the maximum between zero and the similarity of the sample and its class embedding.
-In building $\hat{y}_i$ for the entries where $y_i =1$, we take the maximum between the similarity and zero to remove the negative similarities, resulting in labels with non-negative values and preserving the cross-entropy loss convexity.

-The strategy of using the similarity between a sample label and the class embedding has shown promising results but only when the number of training epochs was low.
-In subsequent epochs, indeed, we observed a decrease in the accuracy of the model in the validation see (\cref{fig:Figure_Acc}).

-One possible explanation for this drop in accuracy is that the model initially learns from samples with higher similarity values, which correspond to the samples most similar to their averages, and thus to the clean samples.
-Once higher prediction probability values are obtained for these samples, the classifier starts to make inaccurate predictions because it has memorized the noisy labels.
-This effect has been investigated in a paper by \citet{liu2020early} where it has been shown that deep neural networks, when trained on noisy labels, learn to training data with clean labels first during an ``early learning'' phase, and then they start memorizing samples with corrupted labels at later stages.
-In other words, once the model has learned from data in ``denser'' areas of the sample space, it starts overfitting on the ``outlier'' that are far away from these dense areas.

-As shown in \cref{fig:avg_sim_comp},our model initially effectively learns representations in the embedding space such that noisy samples have lower similarities with the corresponding class representation while clean data show higher similarities.